 The Derby events are divided into 2 days.
-Cars will be checked for rules compliance, once they qualify, will be impounded until the racing is completed.
+Friday evening is the Inspection.
+Cars will be checked for rules compliance, once they qualify, will be impounded until the racing is completed the following day.
 Scouts should lubricate (dry lubricant only) and completely prepare the car for racing before submitting it for inspection.
-Cars that fail initial inspection can be repaired to conform, but cars MUST be qualified before race day – there is NO Race Day inspection or qualifying.
+Cars that fail initial inspection can be repaired to conform, but cars MUST be qualified on Saturday – there is NO Saturday inspection or qualifying.

 If you simply use the kit, shape the block, add weight, paint, and push in the provided axles and wheels there is little to worry about in terms of construction rules.
 Here are the high points: